-Harari claims that animals live in a dual reality because they :
+Harari claims that animals live in a dual reality because of the act that they :

 “in addition to trees, rivers, fears and desires, the Sapiens world also contains stories about money, gods , nations and corporations….Humans think they make history, but history actually revolves around this web of stories.
 The basic abilities of individual humans have not changed much since the Stone Age.
 But the web if stories has grown from strength to strength, thereby pushing history from the Stone age to the Silicon Age.”

-Philosophy is conspicuous by its absence in all of Harari’s reflections on the progress of culture, except perhaps for a few passing references to philosophers living in isolation in ivory towers.
-Socrates, Plato and Aristotle certainly did not live in such isolation but Plato and Aristotle were at work on the creation of institutions of education which would in the future of the culture provide us with the setting(including the towers of learning at universities) to educate the citizens of our civilisations.
-In Ancient Greece pupils were educated in the hard won knowledge gained through the elenctic method of Socrates, the dialogues of Plato and the more systematic written reflections of Aristotle on the nature of knowledge.
-If in our time one wishes to insist that philosophers live in ivory towers that might actually be the case now, and if this is the case , it is probably an attempt to escape the plague of post modernist thinking that has infected our society.
-Post modernist thinkers do not see the role that knowledge has played in the growth of our culture: they do not believe that justified true belief is the gold standard and that imaginative stories are merely interesting cultural productions which in the past probably forced us to theorise more systematically in the way that Aristotle did.
-Even Science, or more correctly some modern scientists have been infected by the post modernist plague upon all our houses when they have insisted that there is no truth, or knowledge about reality only provisional theory and hypotheses which must be tested ad infinitum.
+Philosophy is conspicuous by its absence in many of Harari’s reflections on the progress of culture, except perhaps for a few passing references to philosophers living in isolation in ivory towers.
+Socrates, Plato, and Aristotle certainly did not live in such isolation but Plato and Aristotle were at work on the creation of institutions of education which would in the future of the culture provide us with the setting(including the towers of learning at universities) to educate the citizens of our civilizations.
+In Ancient Greece pupils were educated in the hard-won knowledge gained through the elenctic method of Socrates, the dialogues of Plato and the more systematic written reflections of Aristotle on the nature of knowledge and metaphysics.
+If in our time one wishes to insist that philosophers live in ivory towers that might actually be the case now, and if this is the case, it is probably an attempt to escape the plague of postmodernist thinking that has infected our society.
+Postmodernist thinkers do not see the role that knowledge has played in the growth of our culture: they do not believe that justified true belief is the gold standard and they do not believe that imaginative stories are merely interesting cultural productions which in the past probably forced us to theorize more systematically in the way that Aristotle did.
+Even Science or more correctly some modern scientists have been infected by the postmodernist plague upon all our houses when they have insisted that there is no truth, or knowledge about reality only provisional theory and hypotheses that must be tested ad infinitum.
 Poppers scientific formula of the problem to which we find a trial solution and then eliminate the errors does not end in truth and knowledge but only another problem.
 Newtons work must be subject to error elimination by Einstein who was living in the modernist era and perhaps we could accept his work as an evolution of Science by the man who had read Kant at the age of 14 and believed in the philosophers God.
-But what do we do about those scientists that felt time travel was possible because of the imaginative thought experiment(story) of a man travelling on a beam of light away from a clock face.
-What do we do about quantum theorists who not only wish to deny the gold standard of science, namely causation but also wish to deny the gold standard of philosophy, namely, the philosophical principle of non contradiction: insisting upon the intelligibility of a story about a cat that is neither dead nor alive.
+But what do we do about those scientists that felt time travel was possible because of the imaginative thought experiment(story) of a man traveling on a beam of light away from a clock face.
+What do we do about quantum theorists who not only wish to deny the gold standard of science, namely causation but also wish to deny the gold standard of philosophy, namely, the philosophical principle of non-contradiction: insisting upon the intelligibility of a story about a cat that is neither dead nor alive.

 Harari’s cultural portrait, however, may be appropriate for the historical period prior to the advent of philosophical reasoning about our experience: